Can Large Language Models Capture Dissenting Human Voices?: Discussion

 \paragraph{Other domain tasks are transferable to NLI.}

-Our work can be expanded to test LLMs on other NLP applications \cite{plank2022problem} such as Question Answering \cite{de2019commitmentbank}, Fact Verification \cite{thorne2018fever}, and Toxic Language Detection \cite{leonardelli2021agreeing, sandri2023don}.
-However, it should be noted that these tasks have the same goal of testing the inference ability of models, so they are easily transferable to NLI tasks \cite{dagan2006pascal}.
-For example, instead of directly asking controversial questions (\textit{e.g.}, abortion) to the model \cite{santurkar2023whose}, we could change the question format into a declarative statement in the premise and place a possible answer in the hypothesis, where the premise-hypothesis pair could be labeled as True or False \cite{dagan2006pascal}.
-Therefore, we expect that LLMs tested with other types of tasks in future work would show similar or worse performances than our results.
+Our work can be expanded to test LLMs on other NLP applications \cite{plank2022problem} such as Question Answering \cite{de2019commitmentbank}, Fact Verification \cite{thorne2018fever}, and Toxic Language Detection \cite{schmidt2017survey, sandri2023don}.
+Further, our method can be applied for tasks that contain disagreements since they are easily transferable to NLI tasks \cite{dagan2006pascal} like the QNLI dataset from Table~\ref{tab:main}, for example, instead of directly asking controversial questions (\textit{e.g.}, abortion) to the model \cite{santurkar2023whose}, the question format can be modified into a declarative statement in the premise and place a possible answer in the hypothesis with a binary True/False label \cite{dagan2006pascal}.
+Thus, if these complicated tasks can be formulated in a way where the LLM can estimate a multinomial distribution over a set of classes, our methods are applicable.